 Examines administrative functions and operations, strategic planning, governance structures, policy development, and effective practices in the strategic management of sport programs, including managerial principles for venues and events.
-Offered by School of Sport/Rec/Tour Mgmt.
-May not be repeated for credit.

 Course Overview

 In this course, each student learns to operate a team, including its events and facilities.
 Each week covers key skills for so doing.